Harshgupta77/HacktoberFest19-Algo/README.md

 # HacktoberFest19-Algo
-Submit any algorithm in any language and add a PR to your Hacktoberfest 2019 profile.
+Submit any algorithm in any language and add a PR :+1: to your Hacktoberfest 2019 profile.
+Don,t forget to star :star: this repository :sparkling_heart:

+See :link: [Contributing guidelines](./CONTRIBUTING.md) for more information.

 # Hacktoberfest 2019